MurdochITSociety/Event-Resources/CTFs and Hackathons.md

 ### Tools (set these up before you try learning)
 * Python 3 - Used for scripting e.g., automating web or pwn attacks using pwntools
 * pwntools - A Python library that simplifies the process of writing pwn or web exploits.
-Installation details found at https://docs.pwntools.com/en/stable/install.html.
+Details regarding how to install pwntools and tutorials on how to use the library can be found at https://github.com/Gallopsled/pwntools-tutorial
 * Kali Linux - A Linux distribution designed for pentesting.
 Download the ISO at https://www.kali.org/downloads/ and install it using VMWare.
 Don't forget the Murdoch gives all students access to VMWare Pro Workstation.
 There are plenty of guides online detailing how to install Kali Linux using VMWare, so I won't go into detail here.
   * Comes preinstalled with many useful tools that you will use regularly in CTFs including (I will leave it up to you to research these):
-    * Burpsuite
+    * BurpSuite - short intro to BurpSuite tutorial can be found at https://www.youtube.com/watch?v=24dUQ1LvopE
     * base64
     * Wireshark
     * binwalk